christianityorigins/website/blog/_posts/2015-01-01-christianity-and-refugees.md

 **By Ralph Perrier**

-A conspiracy theory, repackaged for the modern age, claims that shadowy Jewish elites are orchestrating mass migration to replace and undermine Western populations.
+A conspiracy theory, repackaged for the modern age that claims a shadowy Jewish elites are orchestrating mass migration to replace and undermine Western populations.
 This article confronts that falsehood with irrefutable public data.
 The evidence reveals a startling truth: the organized infrastructure for refugee resettlement in the West is overwhelmingly—and often officially—**Christian**.

 ### The Official U.S. Framework: Ten Agencies, Seven Christian Partners